jordemort/jordemort.github.io/src/pages/index.md

 I am available to hire on a contract basis.
 I can help you build your backend, set up your CI, package and publish your software, or even build another custom Linux distribution for you.
 I only work remotely.
-You can find my email address on my [GitHub profile](https://github.com/jordemort).
+You can find my email address on my [GitHub profile](https://github.com/jordemort), or fill out the [contact form](https://caketop.app/#contact) on the Caketop website.